 - Controversial weapons: Controversial weapons include cluster bombs, land mines, weapons containing depleted uranium, chemical and biological weapons, blinding laser weapons, weapons with undetectable fragments and incendiary weapons (white phosphorous).
 These weapons have indiscriminate and disproportional impacts on civilian populations and the environment.
 These effects can persist long after the end of military conflicts.
-As a result, their use, stockpiling, and production has been prohibited by several international conventions or treaties. - Tobacco cultivation and production: Tobacco consumption is associated with pervasive health consequences and fatalities for smokers and non-smokers.
+As a result, their use, stockpiling, and production have been prohibited by several international conventions or treaties. - Tobacco cultivation and production: Tobacco consumption is associated with pervasive health consequences and fatalities for smokers and non-smokers.
 According to the World Health Organization (WHO), tobacco generates social and economic costs as it causes premature deaths and losses in productivity, leading to reduced household income, increases in poverty, and healthcare expenses.
-Producers of tobacco are subject to increasing regulatory pressure, taxes, and potential lawsuits that may affect their financial prospects.
-Regulatory and reputational risks in the industry are likely to be underestimated, leading to inadequate risk analysis. - Coal production or commercialization: Coal is the most carbon-intensive energy source.
-Its extraction and use produce high levels of greenhouse gas and polluting emissions.
-According to the Intergovernmental Panel on Climate Change (IPCC), past and ongoing emissions are causing global warming.
-Carbon emission reduction is crucial to mitigate the social and environmental risks derived from climate change.
-Hence, companies in this sector face high risks associated with increasing regulatory pressure and potential reductions in demand as the economy transitions to low-carbon energy sources. - Activities related to pornography: The adult entertainment industry is highly exposed to risks related to human and labor rights violations, human trafficking, and other forms of exploitation. - Games of chance, casinos, other similar activities: Addictive gambling is harmful to both individuals and vulnerable communities.
-Additionally, the gambling industry is exposed to risks of violations of data privacy and money laundering.
+Tobacco producers are subject to increasing regulatory pressure, taxes, and potential lawsuits that may affect their financial prospects.
+Regulatory and reputational risks in the industry are likely to be underestimated, leading to inadequate risk analysis.